copsTvFan/cops-episode-guide/guide.md

   even die.
 The woman looses her contacts during the struggle.
 The woman explains that she is trying to make ends meet by selling drugs because she just broke up with her boyfriend.
-- Deputy Travis Dykes of the Martin County FL Sheriff's Office conducts a traffic strop on vehicle with an improperly displayed tag.
+- Deputy Travis Dykes of the Martin County, FL Sheriff's Office conducts a traffic strop on vehicle with an improperly displayed tag.
 The owner comes back as being previously suspended and the Deputy questions her regarding her status.
 During the investigation, Sgt.
 Bill Dowdy spots materials that